ArturPrzybysz/ArturPrzybysz.github.io/content/posts/ProjectIntro.md

 - inspirations and covers
 - former bands of the album authors.

 Following this procedure we obtained a network which has 2763 nodes and 15108 edges.
+Each node in the network has the following attributes:

+* Spotify album features (danceability, energy, loudness, mode, speechiness, acousticness, instrumentalness, liveness, valence, tempo): The average value of every attribute is found for each album.
+* Genres: All the genres associated with an artist.
+* peak_rank: The highest rank an artist has achieved on the Billboard charts.
+* weeks_on_chart: The accumulation of weeks on chart for all the artists' albums.
+* last_week: The last week one of the artists' albums was on the charts.
+* in_degree: The total number of in-references to the artist.
+* out_degree: The total number of out-references the artist has.
+* partition_id: The community the artist is placed in using the louvain algorithm [REFERENCE TODO].

 A visualisation of the network can be seen below.`

 ![alt text for screen readers](/network_vis.png "Network visualisation").